 Why Do I Need Mitigation?

 The level of required mitigation will depend on the size and nature of the impact the development will have on the resident bats, as well as the importance of the roost in terms of its nature conservation value.
-This is very site specific and depends on the species recorded and number of bats present.
+This is very site-specific and depends on the species recorded and the number of the bats present.
 An impact assessment undertaken by a suitably qualified ecologist will lead to one of the following three outcomes which will go on to inform the mitigation strategy:

 - Avoidance – If appropriate avoidance measures are taken, then negative impacts on the roost as a result of the development can be avoided.
 Avoidance measures can include re-designing elements of the development that may impact bats or carrying out works at certain times of the year to avoid disturbance;

 - On-site mitigation – To maintain the roost on-site, mitigation is required.
 This will involve either improvement of the existing roosts or the provision of new roosting opportunities within the site or building.
 This can include modifying parts of the building design such as the soffits or eaves in order to accommodate bats;

 - Off-site compensation – When on-site mitigation is not deemed to be possible and the existing roosts will be permanently lost as a result of the development, off-site compensation is required.
 This will involve the creation of new roosts nearby in an appropriate location.

 Once a mitigation plan has been completed, it will consist of the following four elements which are discussed in detail below:

 - Avoidance of deliberate killing, injury or disturbance of bats.
 This requires the developer and those working on site to take reasonable steps to ensure works do not harm individual bats by altering working methods or timing of works.

 - Roost restoration, creation or enhancement (to provide appropriate replacements for roosts being lost or damaged).